Kremilly/GHPinnedAPI/README.md

 > *The API will return a JSON with all your pinned repositories (if any; otherwise, it will return an empty JSON)*

+> *See [here](https://github.com/kremilly/ghPinnedAPI/tree/main/examples) others examples in others languages and using Axios.js*

 #### Simple output of request:

 ```json